hpe-dev-incubator/hpe-dev-portal/content/blog/custom-docker-images-for-emr-serverless.md

 <!--EndFragment-->

-## **Step 3: Pushing the docker image to the AWS ECR:**
+## **Step 3: Pushing the Docker image to the** Amazon Elastic Container Registry **(AWS ECR):**

 Command to authenticate Docker to an AWS ECR public registry assuming region as us-east-1.
-As EMRServerless base docker image is present in ECR public registry, run below command before building your customized docker file.
+As EMRServerless base Docker image is present in ECR public registry, run below command before building your customized docker file.

 <!--StartFragment-->